Drizin/CodegenCS/src/CodegenCS/NuGetReadMe.md

 As explained above, CodegenTextWriter can render embedded Actions and Functions, but that can get a little ugly when we need to [`pass parameters`](#Action-ICodegenTextWriter-Args).
 To solve that issue we have some simple **template interfaces** that can be used to make templates easier to use and invoke.

-- There are interfaces for single-file templates (those that get a ICodegenTextWriter and render to it) or multiple-file templates (those that get a ICodegenContext and may render multiple files)
-- Templates can be written using imperative programming (using pure C# to write to ICodegenTextWriter or ICodegenContext) or can be as simple as just returning an interpolated string.
-- Templates can be resolved using Dependency Injection which can inject any required dependency into their constructors
-- There are extensions to Load a template (by the Class Type) and extensions to Invoke that template (providing the required input models if any).

 ## ICodegenTemplate\<TModel>

-The most common template interface is this (gets a model of type TModel and writes output to a ICodegenTextWriter):
+The most common template interface is `ICodegenTemplate<TModel>` - it gets a model (type TModel) and writes output to a ICodegenTextWriter (so it's a "single-file template"):
 ```cs
 interface ICodegenTemplate<TModel>
 {